 There are signs everywhere reminding you that the maximum time is ten minutes, but because our guide was careful to arrange for us to arrive when nobody else was there, the guards were more lenient.
 They didn’t speak English, but they were motioning you might want to come over here and take a look at this.
 They didn’t try to shoo us out at ten minutes, and we didn’t volunteer to leave.
 We just drank it in.

-The entire experience lasted fifteen minutes.
-My only regret is that they’re particular about cameras.
-We had no camera to take any photos, so it’s purely a memory situation, but that’s enough.
+A: The entire experience lasted 15 minutes.
+My only regret is that they’re particular about cameras, so it’s purely a memory situation, but that’s enough.
 You know going in that you’re not going to have any photographs, so better take in as much as you can and appreciate it while you have the opportunity.

 In fact, there are pictures all over the Internet—but pictures only tell half the story.
 One of the benefits of travel is that it involves all your senses, including your sense of wonder: I’m actually here.
 I’m not leafing through a book or looking at a photo on the Internet.
 I’m actually here.
 Otherwise why would anybody ever travel?

 Wendy Wants To Amp Up Your Trip!

 On every third qualifying trip, Wendy will add to your itinerary a surprise WOW Moment.
 A WOW Moment is an exclusive insider experience that helps make a trip extraordinary.
 Each WOW Moment is totally different.
 They vary depending on a huge range of factors, including the country you’re headed to, the timing of your trip, logistics, availability, and more.
 You can read a sampling of the more over-the-top WOW Moments (those most conducive to editorial coverage) here.
 Learn which trips qualify, and how the process works, here: Wendy Wants To Amp Up Your Trip!